marioortizmanero/nullderef.com/content/blog/draft-aroa/index.md

 TODO: picture

 When she was younger, Aroa got into anime and League of Legends and dyed her hair blue.
 The pictures are hilarious --- she'd kill me for writing this.
-Then, she learned to skate and later on how to kick ass boxing.
+Then, she learned to skate and later on how to kick ass in a boxing ring.
 All her life experiences brought her countless friends that loved her to no end.
 She even participated in First Dates on her birthday, but that's a (very funny) story for another time.
-She sent me some recommendations, which I'm slowly watching:

 TODO: picture boxing

 Her cinephile side appeared more recently, featuring both cult movies like *Scarface* and absurd ones like *Don't be a Menace to South Central While Drinking your Juice in the Hood*.
 I kid you not, she knew *Ali-G* by heart.
 Every single line.
+She sent me some recommendations, which I'm slowly watching:

 <img width="40%" src="movies.jpg" alt="Movie recommendations: Project X, How High, Colegas del Barrio (translation: Don't be a menace to South Central While Drinking your Juice in the Hood), Fuga de Cerebros (1 > 2, translation: Brain Drain), Un espía y medio (translation: Central Intelligence), Supersalidos (translation: Superbad), Scary Movie (todas)">